-The new arrangements introduce a difference of treatment between conventional fossil technologies and RES and/or LCT.
-These reforms call into question the residual role of the market in the short- and long-term and raise a number of issues.
-First, in the short-term, do some of the new market arrangements to support RES and LCTs isolate these technologies from the energy market and its incentives to operate efficiently?
+The remaining coordinating roles of the market in the short- and long-term long-term and raise a number of issues.
+First, in the short-term, do some of the new market arrangements to support RES and LCTs isolate these technologies from the energy market and its incentives to operational efficiently?